 What Is Covered for Business Interruption?

-What Do I Need to Make a Business Interruption Claim?
+What Do I Need to Make a Business Interruption Claim in Louisiana?

 Extended Business Interruption Coverage: Most business interruption policies provide coverage until damage property is restored.
 Extended coverage continues to provide coverage until your business has returned to pre-loss income levels.

 Contingent Business Interruption Coverage: This provides coverage for losses associated with losses caused by disruptions from suppliers your business relies on.
 If your business relies on other businesses, this

 Civil Authority Coverage: Commercial policies tend to include business loss coverage caused when a governmental authority has forced a business to close due to a catastrophe.
 Civil authority coverage tends to be tied to the presence of some form of physical loss to the property.